mandadapu-group/parallel-swap-mc/README.md

 The requirements for installing HOOMD with JIT is the same as standard HOOMD, except that you need the following package as REQUIRED:
 - [LLVM](https://llvm.org/) 5.0.0 <= x.0.0 <= 9.0.0

 Most clusters have LLVM as a module you can load.
-If not, then you can either ask a cluster administrator to install it on the cluster or [install LLVM yourself](https://releases.llvm.org/).
+If not, then you can either ask a cluster administrator to [install LLVM yourself](https://releases.llvm.org/).
 At present, HOOMD with JIT can only be installed with any LLVM version above 5.0.0 **but below 9.0.0**.
 LLVM's Git repository has LLVM 10.0.0, **which is not compatible with HOOMD-Blue (as of v2.9.0)**.
 So please, be careful!

 If you haven't done this already, clone HOOMD-Blue from Git:
 ```console